Cosmic-Citrus/hr-diagram/readme.md

       * white dwarfs

-As a helpful reference, the Sun is considered a G2 V star on the main sequence at present.
+As a helpful reference, the Sun is considered a $G2$ $V$ star on the main sequence at present.
 Even without accounting for quantum effects - such as electron degeneracy pressure - there is a dance between gravity pulling the star inwards and thermal pressure pushing the star outwards; when the Sun is a red giant in a few billion years, it will have a different surface temperature, surface area, luminosity, absolute magnitude, spectral classification, and luminosity class.

 <img src="output/example_01-data_via_web_scrape/HR_Diagram-2DHistogram-AbsoluteMagnitude_VS_ColorIndex(BV)-wSun-wIsoRadius-wSpectralTypes_MarkAt9V.png" title="" alt="example-2D_histogram" data-align="center">The data [(HYG 4.1)](https://www.astronexus.com/downloads/catalogs/hygdata_v41.csv.gz) for this project was obtained from the HYG Database, which is provided by [Astronomy Nexus](https://www.astronexus.com/projects/hyg); they have compiled data on nearly $120,000$ stars from combined subsets of data from the Hipparcos Catalog, the Yale Bright Star Catalog, and the Gliese Catalog of Nearby Stars.